 There should be a convention that the SRS of the geometries on the cross-section shall be a reference to the plane that makes the cross-section.

 Don’t mention it ?
 Or.
-There are no know best practice on how to deal with C-S CRS
+There are no known best practice on how to deal with C-S CRS [Ollie - yikes.
+Can of worms.
+Leave it out for now.]

 8.5.2.4.3 shape

 A good example that a property name alone is not a good identifier.
 Most of the “shape” I’ve seen in model are actually the GM_Object.
 BTW, if I understand correctly, the new 19109 will forbid duplicate property names in an application schema (in the same namespace).
 Is this important enough to rename ?
+[Ollie - can rename to particleShape.
+Shouldn’t cause a problem.
+It’s a minor change in a non-core part of the model.]

 8.5.2.4.3 size